DiltheyLab/HLA-LA/README.md

 # HLA*PRG:LA
 ## News
+(05 April 2017) I've added two new B37 reference files and enabled genotyping for more HLA loci.
+This is still experimental.
+In particular, treat calls for HLA-DRB3/4 with caution.
+The model does *not* try to estimate copy number for these genes!

 (03 April 2017) I've received the first user requests for the inclusion of additional references (UCSC hg19 in this case).
 Also, the pipeline currently uses an old version of Picard.
 I plan to update the pipeline to a recent version of Picard, and include additional references in the database as well.
 Let me know if there are further issues that need to be addressed!

 ## Basics